danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 So there will always be some value in Attachment's children fields.

 ## 3. Add a command-line option _validate_ to validate anonymized resources.
-This solution does not solve the incompatibility, but it tells users what makes them incompatible.
+This solution does not solve the incompatibility, but it tells users what makes the anonymized resource incompatible with FHIR Server.

 |Option|Name|Optionality|Default|Description|
 |:-:|:-:|:-:|:-:|:-:|